PIKAN: Physics-Inspired Kolmogorov-Arnold Networks for Explainable UAV Channel Modelling: Introduction

 \subsection{Contributions}

 In this paper, we introduce the \textit{Physics-Inspired Kolmogorov–Arnold Network} (PIKAN), a novel KAN-based framework for modelling UAV channels.
 The main contributions are summarized as follows:

-\begin{enumerate}[{C}1.] \item We propose a channel modelling approach that integrates the interpretability of KANs with the guidance from physical laws, e.g., two-ray reflections, path-loss exponents, etc. \item We provide a path loss model considering other environmental parameters along with symbolic expressions since employing DL enables to learn the relation between path loss and other parameters than distance and carrier frequency, which are not considered in most of the deterministic models. \item We prefer to call it \textit{physics-inspired} to differentiate it from PINN as our approach guides but does not rigidly constrain the learning process, while PINNs~\cite{raissi2019pinn}, which embed physical model in the loss function.
-Our approach provides more flexibility to capture real-world deviations from theory. \item We demonstrate through experiments on the UAV channel dataset~\cite{10757825} that PIKAN achieves competitive accuracy compared to black-box DL models while providing symbolic, explainable expressions that align with physical intuition as well.
+\begin{enumerate}[{C}1.] \item We propose a channel modelling approach that integrates the interpretability of KANs with the guidance from physical laws, e.g., two-ray reflections, path-loss exponents, etc. \item We provide a path loss model considering other environmental parameters along with symbolic expressions because employing DL enables to learn the relation between path loss and other parameters than the distance and carrier frequency, which are not considered in most of the deterministic models. \item Unlike PINNs~\cite{raissi2019pinn}, where physical phenomena appear directly in the loss function, our approach employs no such regularizer.
+Instead, we configure the KAN by fixing its activation functions to symbolic relations from physical expressions, such as the free space path loss (FSPL).
+Thus, we refer to the model as \textit{inspired} to distinguish it from PINNs.

+\item We demonstrate through experiments on the UAV channel dataset~\cite{10757825} that PIKAN achieves competitive accuracy compared to black-box DL models while providing symbolic, explainable expressions that align with physical intuition as well.
 This makes PIKAN a novel middle ground between black-box learning and physics-based modelling. \end{enumerate}

 In summary, UAV communication requires new perspectives in channel modelling that requires both accuracy and interpretability.
 By combining KANs with physics-inspired training, our PIKAN framework provides a combined solution with improved performance and symbolic expression of UAV channels.